Samir Nabi: Torquay United

-Later career
+Kidderminister

 On 16 January 2020 Nabi joined Kidderminster Harriers in the National League North on a deal until the end of the National League North season.
 He knew their interim manager Jimmy Shan from the West Brom academy.

+Hereford and Worcester City

-He joined Hereford of the same league on 3 October that year on a non-contract basis, then Worcester City of the Midland Football League Premier Division on a dual-registration basis on 3 December, before being released by Hereford on 2 June 2021.
+He joined Hereford of the same league on 3 October 2020 on a non-contract basis, then Worcester City of the Midland Football League Premier Division on a dual-registration basis on 3 December, before being released by Hereford on 2 June 2021.

+Hednesford Town

 Nabi joined Hednesford Town in the Southern Football League Premier Division Central on 30 September 2022.
 He made his debut, as a second-half substitute, the following day as his new side beat AFC Rushden & Diamonds 5–0.
+He was released from the club in January 2023.

+Loan to Sutton Coldfield

-On 17 October, he signed for Sutton Coldfield Town on a dual-registation loan deal in order to gain match fitness in the Northern Premier League Division One Midlands.
+On 17 October 2022, he signed for Sutton Coldfield Town on a dual-registration loan deal in order to gain match fitness in the Northern Premier League Division One Midlands.